 - Research Plan: The application should follow the format: Significance, Innovation, and Approach.
 Include where applicable clear evidence of how the proposal meets the review criteria and is relevant specifically to cancer.
 Five-page limit, including tables and figures.
-Specific Aims and References do not count towards the 5-page limit; single spacing, font no smaller than Arial 11, and half-inch margins.
-You may include an appendix, but reviewers are not required to read beyond the 5-page limit.
+Specific Aims and References do not count towards the 5-page limit; single spacing, font no smaller than Arial 11, and half-inch You may include an appendix, but reviewers are not required to read beyond the 5-page limit.
 Letters of support may be beyond the 5-page limit.
+You should include a statistical analysis plan where applicable.
+In addition, if you plan to submit a multi-PI R01 or other team science grant, please state your plan in your research plan.
 All should be in the one PDF.

-- Non-faculty applicants (clinical/translational category clinical fellows only): Must include a letter from a UNC Lineberger faculty member who agrees to support the project and agrees not to submit a proposal for the same project in the same round.
+- Non-faculty applicants: must include a letter from a UNC Lineberger faculty member who agrees to support the project and agrees not to submit a proposal for the same project in the same round.

 - Proposal Timeline